cloud-gov/product/OffboardingChecklist.md

 **Assignee:** The tasks below are organized by the role needed to complete them.
 If you can’t complete any of the items on your checklist personally, _you are responsible for ensuring that an appropriate person does it_.

 ## Assignee
-- [ ] Remove them from the @cloud-gov-team in the Slack Team Directory
+- [ ] Ask #admins-slack to [remove them](https://get.slack.help/hc/en-us/articles/212906697-User-Groups) from the @cloud-gov-team in the Slack Team Directory
+- [ ] Remove them from the [team roster](https://docs.google.com/spreadsheets/d/1mW3tphZ98ExmMxLHPogSpTq8DzYr5Oh8_SHnOTvjRWM/edit#gid=0)
 - [ ] Remove them from the [squad list](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md#squads)
 - [ ] Remove them from the [training tracker](https://docs.google.com/spreadsheets/d/1hqU6cNeEB293OT0j3OvbdAFRkrf2zDOrPVxGfnr4sSw/edit#gid=0)
 - [ ] Remove them as invitees for any meetings on the cloud.gov calendar